andyrow123/banks_ruby_techtest/readme.md

 ```
 As a client
 To keep my money in one place
-I would like an account
+I would like to open an account
 ```
 ```
 As a client
 To keep my money safe
-I would like deposit money in my account
+I would like to deposit money into my account
 ```
 ```
 As a client